torgro/cliMenu/README.md

 without parameters it will display the Main-Menu (remember you can only have one Main-Menu).
 Nevertheless you may also use it to display Sub-Menus by specifying the parameter MenuId which is the index of the menu.
 Further you may also invoke a specific Menu-Item in a specific Menu by supplying InvokeItem and MenuId parameters.
-If the Menu-Item is defined to confirm with the user before invokation, it will prompt the user with a confirmation request before execution.
+If the Menu-Item is defined to confirm with the user before invocation, it will prompt the user with a confirmation request before execution.
 You can override this with the -Force parameter to execute it directly.